luttje/glua-api-snippets/README.md

 >
 > The Lua Language Server addon might not be immediately updated to align with the definitions in this repository.
 This delay occurs because we must submit a pull request (PR) to the [Lua Language Server Addons repository (`LuaLS/LLS-Addons`)](https://github.com/LuaLS/LLS-Addons) to update the addon.
 Subsequently, a maintainer of the `LuaLS/LLS-Addons` repository needs to find time to review and merge the PR.
 >
-> Our schedule for updating our addon with `LuaLS/LLS-Addons` is set for the first day of each even month, specifically: February, April, June, August, October, and December.
+> Our schedule for updating our addon with `LuaLS/LLS-Addons` is set for the first day of February, April, June, August, October, and December.
 > This schedule is subject to change based on the availability of maintainers and the urgency of the update.
 >
-> If you urgently require the most current definitions from the addon, you can expedite the process by submitting a PR to update it.
+> If you urgently require the most current definitions from the addon, you can expedite the process by submitting a PR to update it yourself.
 Instructions for doing so can be found in [the `CONTRIBUTING.md` file](https://github.com/luttje/glua-api-snippets/blob/main/CONTRIBUTING.md#updating-the-addon-for-lua-language-server).

 ## 🤖 Advanced Usage